filamentphp/filament/packages/panels/docs/03-resources/08-global-search.md

 ## Registering global search keybindings

-The global search input can be opened using keyboard shortcuts.
+The global search field can be opened using keyboard shortcuts.
 To configure these, pass the `globalSearchKeyBindings()` method to the [configuration](configuration):

 ```php
 use Filament\Panel;